u-boot/u-boot/tools/buildman/buildman.rst

 This shows that it will build all 1059 boards, using 4 threads (because we have a 4-core CPU).
 Each thread will run with -j1, meaning that each make job will use a single CPU.
 The list of commits to be built helps you confirm that things look about right.
-Notice that buildman has chosen a 'base' directory for you, immediately above your source tree.
+Notice that Buildman has chosen a 'base' directory for you, immediately above your source tree.

 Buildman works entirely inside the base directory, here ../lcd9b,